lguadal/Batemangradients_coucals/README.md

 ### Datasets description:

 - For each provided data set, we include details on the variables presented.
-Each row represents an individual bird.
+Each row the associated information of an individual bird.
 - Standardized values of mating and reproductive success are generated directly through the analysis in the Rmarkdown scripts.

 [**`data`**](https://github.com/lguadal/Batemangradients_coucals/tree/main/data) CSV files associated to the statistical analyses in the study.